vladimirvivien/go-plugin-example/README.md

 ...
 ```
 #### 4. Open the plugin package
-Using the standard library's `plugin` package, we can now `open` the plugin module.
-That step creates a value of type `*plugin.Plugin` assigned to variable `plug` as shown below.
+Using the Go standard library's `plugin` package, we can now `open` the plugin module.
+That step creates a value of type `*plugin.Plugin`.
 It is used later to manage access to the plugin's exported elements.

 ```
 func main(){